 You can ring 0800 328 5644 to make an appointment at the Job Centre or you can make the request via your online account.

-Note that you do not have a right to a ‘managed payment’ – it is up to the DWP to decide if you need this help, and it will usually only be for a fixed period of time.
+Note that you do not have a right to a ‘managed payment’ – it is up to the DWP to decide if you need this help, and it will usually only be for a fixed period.

-But remember this won’t necessarily cover all your rent so make sure you continue to pay any difference, for example due to the Bedroom Tax, or a deduction taken off for a non-dependent living with you, etc.
+But remember this will not necessarily cover all your rent so make sure you continue to pay any difference, for example due to the Bedroom Tax, or a deduction taken off for a non-dependent living with you, etc.

 The Rent Collection team can apply for an Alternative Payment Arrangement so that the DWP pay the housing costs part of your Universal Credit to Stockport Homes directly, rather than it being paid to you.